bikk-uk/react-css-flex/README.md

 ### Flex Items

-To help with laying out your components, a Flex Item is also available.
+To help with structuring your components, a Flex Item is also available.

 ```tsx
 <Flex column alignItemsCenter>